Enclave-Software/Enclave-Messenger/README.md

  - Encsms is only for android devices!

 # Open Source
- -Encsms is transparent, which means that you can check if the code interferes with your privacy
+ - Encsms is transparent, which means that you can check if the code interferes with your privacy